 Hospitality is important to me.
 I grew up in a home where it was common to have guests for dinner, even though we were a family of seven without a formal dining room.
 Simply getting everyone around the table could be a squeeze, but I don't remember a person ever complaining.
 We were happy to sit … [Read more...] about Superhost!

 A recent article in the NYT, Learning to Love Criticism, discusses a Fortune.com study of performance reviews, which shows that women are criticized more severely, and in more personal ways, than are men.
 In other words: It's not our imagination!
 I am familiar with the dynamic described.
 As a … [Read more...] about Praise or Blame, All the Same: Handling Criticism

-I'm a Presbyterian pastor who often talks about hospitality, sometimes in relation to one of my other passions, which is uncluttering.
+I'm a Presbyterian pastor who often talks about hospitality.
 Last spring my husband and I took the practice of hospitality to a new level when we became Air Bnb hosts.
-Air Bnb is part of the sharing economy.
-Many people are … [Read more...] about Hospitality: What the Church Can Learn from Air Bnb
+Many people are curious about the experience of hosting.
+Why would we want to open up our home to complete strangers?
+I'll readily … [Read more...] about Hospitality: What the Church Can Learn from Air Bnb

 The conflict in Gaza occupies hearts and minds right now.
 I know you're praying for peace.
 But how else can a faith leader respond?
 So often we feel forced to choose a side.
 Are you pro-Israeli or pro-Palestinian?
 The topic always seems to boil down to this question which (reasonably enough) results … [Read more...] about 9 Things Pastors Can Do Besides Pray for Gaza